Apply-Enrol - Banner

 - Check if your course has entry requirements.
 You can find these when you choose your course and your campus location.
 You’ll need to provide evidence for entry requirements, so make sure you have this ready to go.

-- Check if you have a Unique Student Identifier (USI).
-If you don’t have your USI handy, you can search for it, or if you’ve never had one you can create one here.
+- You’ll need a Unique Student Identifier (USI).
+If you don’t have your USI handy, you can search for it, or if you’ve never had one you can create one.
+Want to find out more about your USI or how to create one?
+Watch this video.

 - If you are a visa holder, there may be visa conditions related to studying with TAFE NSW.
 Please have your visa evidence available before you enrol.

 When you choose your course, you may notice a button that prompts you to either Enrol Now, Apply Now or Enquire Now.
-These buttons change depending on your course choice, and we’ve put together this handy guide to help you know what you can expect.
+These buttons change depending on your course choice.
+We've put together this guide to help you know what to expect

 Frequently Asked Questions